 With over 21,000 Canadian same-sex couples now legally married, and numerous others from other countries whom have come here to legally marry, there has also been an economic impact from wedding ceremonies and all the accoutrements that go with them.
 Airlines, hotels, wedding venues, caterers, marriage commissioners, wedding planners, bakeries, limousine companies, taxes and more, have all benefited financially.

 Of course, the history and processes involved in attaining marriage equality nationwide in Canada are much more complex and involved than we can present in the limited space of these pages.
-The intent of this article is to note and celebrate the ten year anniversary of this historic landmark in Canadian history.
+The intent of this article is to note and celebrate sixteen years of this historic landmark in Canadian history.
 For additional information, please refer to web sites in the Resources section provided.
 Congratulations Canada!

 Marriage Licence Offices and Marriage Commissioners who are able to perform the ceremony are listed on the Government links provide below, as well as detailed information outlining the process.